Altanis/netc/README.md

 A cross-platform networking library for TCP, UDP, HTTP, and WS sockets.
 Written in C.

+## Prerequisites:
+This library requires OpenSSL for SHA1 functionality.

 ## Features:

 - [X] TCP/UDP Server and Client